VeyDlin/certbot-nginx-manager/README.md

 # certbot-nginx-manager

-A simple CLI utility for managing Nginx and Certbot certificates — with automatic renewal, manual updates, and new domain provisioning.
-Works with both root and subdomains.
+A simple CLI utility for managing Nginx and Certbot certificates.
+The script uses **your configuration** to create ready-to-use HTTPS sites with a single command and can also renew certificates manually when needed.

 ## Features

 - 🔒 Automatically renew expiring SSL certificates via `cron`
-- ⚙️ Create and configure new HTTPS domains with Nginx + Certbot
+- ⚙️ Create and configure new HTTPS domains with your predefined Nginx/Cerbot settings
-- 🛠 Manually update certificates for specific domains
+- 🛠 Manually update certificates for specific domains when desired
-- 🧩 Uses JSON config to store paths, email, base domain, and renewal policy
+- 🧩 Uses a JSON config file to store paths, email, base domain and renewal policy

 ## Requirements